tahir80/pic/README.md

 # Task 1: Database Schema in Django

-For this task, I designed a database schema in `models.py` to meet the specified requirements.
+For this task, I designed a database schema in `models.py` and other folders (stat_analysis, execution) to meet the specified requirements.
 The schema is visualized in the following diagram:

 ![Database Schema](https://github.com/tahir80/pic/blob/main/my_project_models_updated.png)